divy4/packer-templates/README.md

 All template names should be lowercase and only have 2 hyphens in it. i.e. remove all non-alphanumeric characters and convert all uppercase letters to lowercase.

-### Provisioner Directory Naming
+### Builder and Provisioner Directory Naming

-The provisioners should be named after the `type` value in the corresponding `template.json` and should only contain lowercase letters, numbers, and/or hyphens.
+The builder and provisioner directories should be named after the `type` value in the corresponding `template.json`, removing all non-alphanumeric, non-hyphen characters and converting to lowercase.